eiriniOG/coverwallet-app/README.md

  - **Challenge 2**: it is resolved in the present repository through FastAPI.
 The fundamental code for formatting data and make predictions is in `/src` folder.

-`docker build -t coverwalletapp .` will build the image `docker run -d --name containercoverwallet -p 80:80 coverwalletapp` will run the container.
+`docker build -t coverwalletapp .` will build the image `docker run -p 80:80 coverwalletapp` will run the container.
 The app is launched via uvicorn.
-Refer to http://127.0.0.1:8000/ for welcome and redirect to http://127.0.0.1:8000/docs to try the prediction endpoint.
+Refer to http://127.0.0.1:80/ for welcome and redirect to http://127.0.0.1:80/docs to try the prediction endpoint.
 You need to upload an accounts file, a quotes file, and specify a model from this list: "catboost", "logregression", "randomforest_cal", "gboost_cal", or "gboost_cal".
 Other values will result in 500 Internal Server Error.

 This should work on your side without further adjustments to the code.